How to Watch Pirates at Reds

 TV Channel: ATT Sportsnet Pittsburgh

-Live stream Pittsburgh Pirates at Cincinnati Reds on fuboTV: Start with a 7-day free trial!
+Live stream the Pittsburgh Pirates at Cincinnati Reds game on fuboTV: Start with a 7-day free trial!

-The two teams will now play a doubleheader on Saturday and then will finish the series on Sunday.
+Coming into today's game, the Pirates have gone 11-15 to open up the season.
+Pittsburgh still has a lot of work to do, but the team definitely looks improved from last season.
+Taking the mound today will be Zach Thompson, who has gone 1-3 this season with a rough 9.39 ERA.

-In a strange bit of scheduling and weather postponements, this will be just the second day this week that the Pirates have played.
-They had a scheduled day off on Monday and Thursday but were also rained out on Tuesday and played the Tigers in a doubleheader on Wednesday.
+On the other side of this matchup, the Reds are just 4-23 this season.
+Cincinnati has gotten off to a brutal start and many have already written them off in the National League.
+Tyler Mahle will be getting the starting nod with a 1-4 record and 7.01 ERA.

 Regional restrictions may apply.